yvsgrndjn/atommap_eval/README.md

 of the underlying reactivity would yield different results.
 Flags for tautomers will however be implemented in further implementations to better deal with this specific case.

 ### Next steps:
-- update pip package to latest version (now at 1.0.0)
 - clean preprocessing implementation
 - test CLI for >1.0.0
 - update all tests >1.0.0
+- research preprocessing that avoids infinitely long isomorphism checks
 - define clearly how evaluation needs to be considered and what are edge cases examples
 ---

 ## Installation

 ### Quick install for users (pip)
 For version 1.0.0 only so far.
-Works well but can be slow for some specific cases and really lacks preprocessing.
+Works well but can be slow for some specific cases, lacks preprocessing.
 ```bash
 pip install atommap-eval
 ```